ajklili/ajklili.github.io/_posts/2020-10-14-Docker-Image.md

 ## Dockerfile Keywords

-FROM: base image
+`FROM`: base image

-ARG: building argument
+`ARG`: building argument

-LABEL: add meta-info key-value pairs
+`LABEL`: add meta-info key-value pairs

-ENV: set environment variables for next steps
+`ENV:`set environment variables for next steps

-WORKDIR: set directory for next steps
+`WORKDIR:`set directory for next steps

-RUN: execute commands in a new layer (one layer for one RUN)
+`RUN:`execute commands in a new layer (one layer for one RUN)

-COPY: copy new files from building context to container filesystem
+`COPY:`copy new files from building context to container filesystem

-ADD: COPY supporting URLs and TAR packages
+`ADD:`COPY supporting URLs and TAR packages

-USER: specify the group:user
+`USER:`specify the group:user

-VOLUME: create a mount point to bypass the CoW system
+`VOLUME:`create a mount point to bypass the CoW system

-EXPOSE: listening ports inside the container's network
+`EXPOSE:`listening ports inside the container's network

-CMD: define the default process when executing the container
+`CMD:`define the default process when executing the container

-ENTRYPOINT: set which command container will run as an executable
+`ENTRYPOINT:`set which command container will run as an executable

-HEALTHCHECK: run inside the container to verify the health of the process or processes
+`HEALTHCHECK:`run inside the container to verify the health of the process or processes

 ## Docker image commands